-CDC’s (Centers for Disease Control) Strategic National Stockpile (SNS) has stockpiled large quantities of medications and medical supplies to increase preparedness and protect residents during a public health emergency - terrorist attack, flu outbreak, hurricane, etc. SNS assets will only be used in events severe enough to deplete local supplies.
+The Centers for Disease Control and Prevention (CDC) manage the Strategic National Stockpile (SNS), a large supply of medications and medical supplies intended to protect the American public during a public health emergency such as a terrorist attack, flu outbreak, or hurricane.
+SNS assets will only be used in events severe enough to deplete local supplies.

-Once state and local authorities agree that the SNS is needed, the Texas Governor would request SNS assets from the federal government.
-As the supplies are strategically placed throughout the country for rapid deployment, they can be delivered to the Texas Department of State Health Services (DSHS) within 12 hours.
-These “Push Packages” contain many different supplies and medicines so local responders can choose what they need based on almost any threat they may face.
-If the emergency requires additional medicines and/or medical supplies, officials can order follow-on supplies specific to the emergency through the “Managed Inventory” portion of the SNS program which can be delivered within 36 hours.
+Once state and local authorities agree that the SNS is needed, the Texas Governor will request SNS assets from the federal government.
+The supplies are strategically placed throughout the United States for rapid deployment and can be delivered to the Texas Department of State Health Services within 12 hours.
+These “Push Packages” contain many different supplies and medicines that allow local responders to choose what they need for almost any situation.

 What should you know about the medicines in the SNS?